dpoggi/homebrew-formulae/README.md

 Copyright &copy; 2016&ndash;2018 Dan Poggi

-## Trademark Usage
+## Trademark Notice

 Azul Systems and Zulu are registered trademarks of Azul Systems, Inc.

-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
+Oracle and OpenJDK are registered trademarks of Oracle Corporation and/or its affiliates.